MaxDeg/fs-swim/README.md

 ### Example

-Runing a cluster of 5 nodes on the same machine.
+Running a cluster of 5 nodes on the same machine.

 ```fsharp
 open System